Every Christmas, my mother-in-law’s peanut butter balls are a baking staple.

 2 cups milk or dark chocolate chips

-Mix all ingredients together on low in a mixer.
+Mix all wet ingredients together on low in a mixer, making sure they are completely blended.
+Mix in coconut and rice crisp cereal.
 Set in the fridge to chill for one hour.

 Once chilled, roll by the tablespoon into balls.
 This is easiest if you use your hands!
 HAHA!